itech-media/classgroup/README.md

 The `value` can be a `string`, `array` or `object` with no limit on nesting depth so you can group in anyway you like.

-It will return a flattened object that for convention we store in a variable called _classes_.
-You can then access the resultant string referencing by key as you would any normal object.
+It will return a flattened object that for convention we store in a variable called `classes`.
+You can then access the resultant string referencing by [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation)

 ```
-// Svelte
+// Svelte, Vue
 <div class="{classes.identifier}">...</div>

 // React